mui/material-ui/docs/src/pages/customization/components/components.md

 ### Adding new component variants

 You can take advantage of the `variants` key of the `theme` to add new variants to Material-UI components.
+These new variants, can specify which styles the component should have, if specific properties are defined together.

+The definitions are specified in an array, under the component's name.
+For every one of them a class is added in the head.
+The order is **important**, so make sure that the styles that should win will be specified lastly.

 ```jsx
 const theme = createMuiTheme({